centreon/centreon-documentation/versioned_docs/version-23.10/reporting/report-development.md

 content has been borrowed.
 Therefore, any change made to that template cannot affect the reports that use it.

-## Preparing the development environnement
+## Preparing the development environment

 ### Creating a workspace